megry96/web-dev-homework/README.md

 # web-dev-homework
 Repository for my homework
-I am a senior graduting in the winter and I am studying communications
+I am a senior graduating in the winter and I am studying communications